bytedance/Bytedance-UnionAD/Bytedance-UnionAd/Document/UnioniOSSDK.md

 /// Must obtain the consent of the user before incoming
 + (void)setIsPaidApp:(BOOL)isPaidApp;

+/// Solve the problem when your WKWebview post message empty,default is BUOfflineTypeWebview
++ (void)setOfflineType:(BUOfflineType)type;

+/// Custom set the GDPR of the user,GDPR is the short of General Data Protection Regulation,the interface only works in The European.
+/// @params GDPR 0 close privacy protection, 1 open privacy protection
++ (void)setGDPR:(NSInteger)GDPR;

+/// Open GDPR Privacy for the user to choose before setAppID.
++ (void)openGDPRPrivacyFromRootViewController:(UIViewController *)rootViewController confirm:(BUConfirmGDPR)confirm;

+/// get appID
 + (NSString *)appID;

+/// get isPaidApp
 + (BOOL)isPaidApp;

+/// get GDPR
++ (NSInteger)GDPR;
 ```

 ### 使用详情